-Suspension from the University for no less than two (2) academic semesters, removal from campus housing, completion of substance abuse treatment program, probationary period of no less than one academic year upon return to University, \$250.00 fine, removal from housing and Parental Notification.
+Suspension from the University for no less than two (2) academic semesters, removal from campus housing, probationary period of no less than one academic year upon return to University, \$250.00 fine, removal from housing and Parental Notification.

-\\No Harm to Self, Others, or Property but Violations of University Policy
+No Harm to Self, Others, or Property but Violations of University Policy

-Suspension from the University for no less than two (2) academic semesters, completion of a substance abuse treatment program, probationary period of no less than one academic year upon return to University, \$250 fine, removal from campus housing and Parental Notification.
+Suspension from the University for no less than two (2) academic semesters, probationary period of no less than one academic year upon return to University, \$250 fine, removal from campus housing and Parental Notification.